sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_enable_executors_process.md

 # Enabling executors

-Enabling executor on a managed instances is initiated by #wg-shipping-executors.
-There are a few logical steps to follow.

-1. Update the managed instances terraform to include executor modules
-1. Setup billing alert for the executor resources
+All managed instances will have executors enabled by default. #ce will be responsible for providing the ARR to help us determine the compute resources we allocate to executors.

 ## Deploy executors